-7. (a) Pilotage 1 GST Exclusive (u) (i) Inwards/outwards to wharf, Ōpua - per visit Where GT is greater than 500 but less than 3000 \$1,536.00 Where GT is greater than 3000 but less than 18,000 \$2,969.50 where Gr is greater than 5000 but less than 10,000 φ2,303.30 (ii) Ships to anchor in Bay of Islands - per visit Where GT is greater than 500 but less than 3000 \$1,536.00 Where GT is greater than 3000 but less than 18,000 \$2,969.50 Where GT is greater than 18,000 but less than 40,000 \$3,544.00 Where GT is greater than 40,000 but less than 100,000 \$3,962.00 Where GT is greater than 100,000 \$4,378.50 GST Exclusive (b) regardless of which pilotage organisation or company actually services th Where GT is less than 3000 \$1.02/GT Where GT is greater than 3000 but less than 18,000 \$2,969.50 Where GT is greater than 18,000 but less than 40,000 \$3,336.00 Where GT is greater than 40,000 but less than 100,000 \$3,648.50 Where GT is greater than 100,000 \$4,169.50 GST Exclusive (c) Shipping (i) Navigation and Safety Services Fee Per ship visiting the Bay of Islands of from compulsory pilotage Up to 3000 GT when the Master is exempt \$1.02/GT (ii) Navigation and Safety Services Fee Per ship visiting the Poor Knights A Maritime NZ approval for exemption from applicable Marine Protection Over 45 metres length overall Over 45 metres length overall \$1.02/G1 (d) Shipping Navigation and Safety Services Fee Per ship visiting Whangaroa Harbour except when the ship is also visiting the Bay of Islands during the same voyage \$1,024.00 8.
-Hark oourmaster's Navigation Safety Services Fee (a) North Port Ltd \$110,000.00 (b) For water transport operators not serviced by a port company, at actual time and cost. (c) Where the actual costs on a labour time and plant recovery basis exceed the 9. Арр annual fee, the council will recover any balance on an actual cost basis. gation Safety Bylaw 2012) ial Event Processing Fee \$148.50 council shall recover from the applicant all actual and reasonable costs rred in arranging for the publication of a public notice.
-These costs are addi reco tional to the above fee.
-Where the actual costs on a labour time and plant very basis exceed the annual fee, the council will recover any balance on an al cost basis.
+(i) - Navigation and Safety Services Fee Per ship visiting the Bay of Islands when the Master is exempt from compulsory pilotage

+Up to 3000 GT GST Exclusive \$1.02/GT (ii) - Navigation and Safety Services Fee Per ship visiting the Poor Knights Ar Maritime NZ approval for exemption from applicable Marine Protection Over 45 metres length overall \$1.02/GT (d) Shipping Navigation and Safety Services Fee Per ship visiting Whangaroa Harbour except when the ship is also visiting the Bay of Islands during the same voyage \$1,024.00 oourmaster's Navigation Safety Services Fee North Port Ltd For water transport operators not serviced by a port company, at actual time and cost. \$110,000.00 (c) Where the actual costs on a labour time and plant recovery basis exceed the annual fee, the council will recover any balance on an actual cost basis. lications for Reserved Area for Special Event (clause 3.13 of the Navigation ty Bylaw 2012) Spe The incu add reco cial Event Processing Fee council shall recover from the applicant all actual and reasonable costs rred in arranging for the publication of a public notice.
+These costs are tional to the above fee.
+Where the actual costs on a labour time and plant very basis exceed the annual fee, the council will recover any balance on an al cost basis. \$148.50